MISP/misp-rfc/sightingdb-format/raw.md

 When an Attribute has this field set to a number greater than 0, the expiration status is computed only at retrieval time.

-#### frequency

-Frequency is the number of time an Attribute is seen in average per day.
-As this field can introduced latence, its implementation is **OPTIONAL**.

 #### manifold

 When a given Attribute Value is stored in different namespaces, the manifold field keeps track of them so it returns in how many different places this attributes exists.
 This is a simple counter.